anonthertab/anonthertab/README.md

 •

-usually in the 18+ servers in the hoyoverse location.
+usually in the 18+ servers.

-•

-i'm normally always in a Dottore skin. sometimes  Alhaithan or Columbina..

 •